fbef0102/Game-Private_Plugin/Plugin_插件/Boomer_Boomer/l4d_Nauseating_boomer/readme.md

 	//Marttt @ 2019
 	//HarryPotter @ 2022-2023
 	```
+	* v1.2h (2023-10-16)
+		* Block other fade effects applied to the client while on flashBang fade.
+Example: Red screen when take damage.

 	* v1.1h (2023-2-14)
 		* Rename some cvars
 		* Correct melee damage when enable Bile Belly ability